 - blood tests to check for hyperthyroidism or other conditions that may trigger AFib

-The first line of treatment is often medication to slow the heart rate such as beta blockers, calcium channel blockers, or digitalis.
-A medication to bring heart rhythm back to normal may also be used.
+The first line of treatment is often medication to slow your heart rate such as beta-blockers, calcium channel blockers, or digitalis.
+A medication to bring your heart rhythm back to normal may also be used.
 These are known as antiarrhythmics and can include:

 - sotalol (Betapace)

 Antiarrhythmics can cause severe side effects.
-They are often started while you’re in the hospital so you can be monitored.
+They’re often started while you’re in the hospital so you can be monitored.

 - warfarin (Coumadin)